Welcome to Bermuda!

 Manuscript entitled "Our Friend Mark Twain" published in London

-It was three years after he died and was written by Mrs. Allan.
+It was three years after he died and was written by Mrs. Allen.
 It was first published in the August 1913 edition of the United Kingdom magazine "The Strand."
-(For details of how it got there, instead of in the USA, see a little later).
 The full manuscript - published in part by "The Strand" - was 80 pages long.
 Today, the complete manuscript rests in the Bermuda Archives and is the property of the Bermuda National Trust.
-Patty Chaplin’s estate - see her relationship to the Allan family below - gave the Bermuda National Trust all of the Mark Twain memorabilia in the Allen family’s possession.
+Patty Chaplin’s estate - see her relationship to the Allen family below - gave the Bermuda National Trust all of the Mark Twain memorabilia in the Allen family’s possession.
 The manuscript has been worked on in Bermuda and the USA by two Twain experts, Professor Hamlin Hill, author of the definitive biography God's Fool and Gretchen Sharlow, director of the Center for Mark Twain Studies at Elmira College in the state of New York.

 After his heart attack of March 22, 1910 he slept very little and his shortness of breath became more pronounced.
 One night, he said how he knew how poor Livy - his dead wife Olivia - must have suffered, from the same difficulty.
 He was always thinking of her and near the end spoke of her constantly, as if he was reaching for her, to feel her near.
+It is said he wrote a paper in Bermuda during his final visit to Bermuda.
+The first part, written on March 6, 1910, is a joking contract offering the daughter of his host on the Island, Helen Allen, $2.40 to believe "everything he says hereafter."
+The contract was signed by Ms Allen.
+The second part was also written before he left the Island, believed to be between April 8 and April 11, 1910, selling back the original contract, and explaining that he was leaving the island because "experienced parties" believed that his ill health would be worsened if he remained in Bermuda.
+In the last line, he writes that he did not want to die, "a proppity that don't give a dam for cold storage nohow."
 It was his last visit to Bay House.
 His return journey to America was agony for him.
 He was so weak he could not be dressed.
-The Allan family ensured he was carried in a chair to the tender and escorted him to the vessel Oriana.
-But he revived himself enough to tell the Allan family about some books he particularly wanted them to have.
+The Allen family ensured he was carried in a chair to the tender and escorted him to the vessel Oriana.
+But he revived himself enough to tell the Allen family about some books he particularly wanted them to have.
 He was considerate to the last.
 He was slipping away from the bonds of humanity, to rejoin the majority of his family.
-On April 21, 1910 he died at his permanent home in Redding, Connecticut, at the age of 75.
+On April 21, 1910, less than a year after his last visit to Bermuda, he died at his permanent home in Redding, Connecticut, at the age of 75, from angina pectoris, what he called his "tobacco heart."
 He barely had time to settle his affairs.
-Bermudians received the sad news the next day, via the local telegraph office he had used so frequently to cable his publishers in the USA with his articles and stories - and then the local and overseas newspapers with their obituaries and related stories.
-Many Bermudians were distressed by the news.
-They remembered him fondly, from his frequent extended visits.
-They saluted him as a man who graced Bermuda with his presence.
+So iconic of Bermuda had Bermuda Easter lilies become by then that when Mark Twain, that peerless lover of Bermuda, died in 1910, the Brick Church on Fifth Avenue in New York City was decked with Bermuda lilies for his funeral.
+Bermudians received the news the next day with great distress.
+The bad tidings had come via the local telegraph office he had used so frequently to cable his publishers in the USA with his articles and stories - and then the local and overseas newspapers with their obituaries and related stories.
+He was remembered him fondly, from his frequent extended visits.
+Bermuda saluted him as a man who graced Bermuda with his presence.

 Twain's contributions to world classical music